zaxhutchinson/spiking_spielwiese/README.md

 Apart from just replicating the voltage and reset equations, other aspects of incorporating neurons into a network must be attended to and that is the main benefit of the library.

 Action potential output is modeled through an alpha function.
 The neuron model keeps a list of recent spike times and uses their age to determine the output, overlaying each alpha additively.
 The length of the alpha function corresponds to the constant `alphabase`.
 A smaller base value creates a shorter action potential.
 The age of each spike is maintained until `max_spike_age` after which it is discarded.
-Currently, `max_spike_age` is `10*alphabase`.
+Currently, `max_spike_age` is `10*alphabase` and is set in the Neuron's constructor.
+[COMMENT: I've a mind to move `max_spike_age` to the templates; however, `10*alphabase` covers the smearing of an action potential just fine.
+Presently, the only situation I envision where this would be insufficient is one where the program does not want smearing but a single blip.]

 Each Neuron object stores lists of input and output synapses.
 Each call to update sums the values of all its input synapses, updates itself and pushes its current output into each of the output synapses.